sghai9/sakshig/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Digital Technologies
+- Gender & Inclusion
+- Social Norms
 - Sample Diversity
-- Digital technologies
-- Inclusion

 # Education to show in About widget
 education: